What’s up with all these books and series? How do they fit together?

 Bitterroot, cowritten with Heather Hildenbrand, is appropriate for readers aged 13+.

 Tarot Witches in particular is an 18+ ONLY series.
 It has explicit sex with fetish elements.
+It’s intended to titillate.
+This is awesome for adults, but not so much for kids.

 The reason that I started out in YA and moved into adult works is that I discovered the VAST majority of my readers were adults after publishing Seasons of the Moon.
 There aren’t (or at least, there weren’t) a lot of young people with Kindles when I started publishing.
 My core readers hungered for story themes that weren’t appropriate for teenaged readers.
 I stopped writing with young people in mind.

-Can I get some content warnings all up in this business?
+Can I get some content warnings?

 Seasons of the Moon: Readers 13+.
 Violence.
 Dark themes.
 Parental death.
 Divorce.
 No sex is seen on the page, but it is lightly referenced, and there is one scene that is fade-to-black.
 No four letter words/profanity.
 There is mild drug use by people who are not main characters (cannabis).
 There is an HFN (“happy for now,” which is the less exciting younger brother of Happily Ever After).